-Instruction 32: FTA_TSE.1 TOE session establishment (Back to TOC)
+Instruction 35: FTA_TSE.1 TOE session establishment (Back to TOC)

 The PPRB recommends that additional restrictions be placed on how and when authorized users can access the TOE; this is accomplished by FTA_TSE.1.
-In order to ensure a similar granularity of control with this mechanism, the PPRB recommends the following text be used in all Medium Robustness PPs.
+In order to ensure a similar granularity of control with this mechanism, the PPRB recommends the following text be used in the assignment for medium robustness PPs (location, time, and day).
 PP authors may have to include an application note to clarify what is meant by "authorized user session."

-FTA_TSE.1 TOE session establishment
+FTA TSE.1 TOE session establishment